LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Additional Theoretical Results and Proofs

 \section{Additional Theoretical Results and Proofs}

-In this section, we present the proofs of all our theoretical statements on the valid coverage of our feature importance confidence intervals and distribution-free predictive intervals.
-We will also present some additional theoretical results we mentioned in the main paper together with their proofs in Section \ref{sec:thm_disc_target} and \ref{sec:disc_proof}.
+In this section, we present the proofs of all our theoretical statements on the valid coverage of our feature importance confidence intervals (Sections~\ref{sec:proof_main}-\ref{sec:proof_buffer}) and distribution-free predictive intervals (Section~\ref{sec:proof_pred}).
+We will also present some additional theoretical results we mentioned in the main paper together with their proofs in Sections~\ref{sec:theory_datadriven_supp}-\ref{sec:thm_disc_target} and Sections~\ref{sec:proof_datadriven}, \ref{sec:disc_proof}.

 Before presenting the proofs, we first define and recall some notations and auxiliary functions that would be useful.